-Propylthiouracil is used to reduce the amount of hormone made by your thyroid gland.
+Propylthiouracil reduces the amount of thyroid hormone made by your thyroid gland.

 Some medicines available without a prescription may react with propylthiouracil including:

-Tell your pharmacist or doctor about all medicines or treatments that you may be taking including vitamins, herbal products (e.g. kelp power) or recreational drugs.
-Avoid foods such as seaweed or kelp that may contain iodine.
+Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. kelp) or recreational drugs.

 Reduced number of blood cells that fight infections or help your blood to clot - symptoms include: fever, chills, sore throat or generally feeling unwell, or easy or unusual bruising or bleeding

 Symptoms of liver problems including: yellow skin or eyes, itching, dark urine, pale bowel motions, abdominal pain

 |Tell your doctor immediately

 |Tell your doctor

 If you notice any other effects, discuss them with your doctor or pharmacist.